Addressing Behavioral Disorders in Obese Patients: The Role of Laparoscopic Bariatric Surgery

 It has been found that after bariatric surgery, the alcohol sensitivity of certain individuals might rise.
 Alterations in the GI tract after surgery lead to altered absorption of alcohol.
 It has been seen on several occasions that certain individuals continue alcohol consumption after surgery.
 Therefore all candidates of bariatric surgery are counseled and educated about the ill effects of alcohol after bariatric surgery and to minimize the use of it.

-When undergoing the dietary pattern of morbidly obese patients, there is high prevalence of compulsive eating disorder.
+When undergoing the dietary pattern of morbidly obese patients, there is a high prevalence of compulsive eating disorder.
 These problems can also persist after bariatric surgery.
 Few patients may develop ‘loss of control’ eating, and even self-induced vomiting.
 These conditions are associated with less weight loss and increased fear of weight regain.